GenericMappingTools/gmt/doc/rst/source/tutorial/session-2.rst

   | text        | Plot text strings on maps                                            |
   +-------------+----------------------------------------------------------------------+

-Plotting lines and symbols, :doc:`plot` is one of the most frequently used modules in GMT.
+Plotting lines and symbols, :doc:`/plot` is one of the most frequently used modules in GMT.
 In addition to the common command line switches it has numerous specific options, and expects different file formats depending on what action has been selected.
-These circumstances make :doc:`plot` harder to master than most GMT tools.
+These circumstances make :doc:`/plot` harder to master than most GMT tools.
 The table below shows a abbreviated list of the options:

   +----------------------------------------------------------------------------+-------------------------------------------------------------------+